We are so proud of our elite team of experts

 Yes, you can start the application process now and let your local recruiter know when you will be available to start.
 Start the application process by going to https://register.lifeworx.com/

-Scrubs are not required by LifeWorx.
-However, the client may request it.
+Scrubs are not required by LifeWorx unless the client requests it.

 We require private in-home references relevant to the job that you are applying for.
 We need to be able to speak to a family member of the person you cared for.